I spent an entire day in tears.

 I should have more time than ever to do XYZ because everything has been canceled.

 Reality: We still have to do all the things we used to do and in some ways we’re doing even more.
 We can be intentional about connecting with everyone in our house on a daily basis, but we don’t have to be a smother to be a good mother.
 And remember, social media is a highlight reel.
-You’re not going to see Karen’s low moments.
+You’re not going to see Instamom’s low moments.

 I should be sanitizing and safeguarding more.